 - “Sid” or “Syd”?
 Keen observers will note that Sid Harvey’s name is spelt as “Syd” on the plaque on the commemorative staff.
 As we believe his proper first name was “Sidney”, not “Sydney”, we have chosen “Sid” as the ‘correct’ spelling for his abbreviated name.

-- A search of UK death records has revealed a ‘Sidney Harvey’ who died in Norfolk in 1985 and an ‘Yvette Harvey’ who died in Norfolk in 1998.
-Whilst it is not possible to prove conclusively these are the same people referred to here it does seem likely.
+- A quick search of UK death records has revealed a ‘Sidney Harvey’ who died in Norfolk in 1985 and an ‘Yvette Harvey’ who died in Norfolk in 1998.
+Whilst we are not certain these are the same people referred to here, it does seem probable.